 “The house brings outdoors indoors.
 The same Ivy leaves or carnations or whatever Gaudi found on the land he put it into the house, on the walls, inside the bedrooms in paper mache.
 It is really delightful.”

 “The land where Bellesguard stands, was originally the site of the castle of the 15th century King of Aragon – King Martin, the first King of Catalonia,” Amada tells us.
-In the upper part of Barcelona, with stunning views out across the city and the Mediterranean, the site was chosen for its cleaner, healthier air.
+In the upper part of Barcelona city, with stunning views out across the Mediterranean, the site was chosen for its cleaner, healthier air.

 “The castle is long destroyed but, when asked to build a new house there, Gaudi said ‘I’m going to do the replica of the history of Catalonia.’